-- 1.1 This Policy has been produced in view of the need to ensure, so far as is reasonably practicable, that 'all types' of contracts which fall 'outside' the Construction (Design and Management) Regulations 2007 (CDM) are effectively managed as regards health and safety. - 1.2 For the purpose of this policy a contractor is anyone the Council engages to carry out work, that is not an employee.
+- 1.1 This Policy has been produced in view of the need to ensure, so far as is reasonably practicable, that all types of contracts which fall outside the Construction (Design and Management) Regulations (CDM) are effectively managed with regards to health and safety. - 1.2 For the purpose of this policy, a contractor is anyone the Council engages to carry out work that is not an employee.